mharris382/mharris382.github.io/_portfolio/dreamwalker.md

 # Top Technical Contributions

-- **Smooth and intuitive character movement**, expanding the built-in movement handling including climbing, ledge grabs, step ups, and swimming.
-The majority of which are also animated
+- **Smooth and intuitive character movement**, expanded the built-in movement handling including climbing, ledge grabs, sliding, and swimming.
-- **Procedural Generation Tools** for rapid and non-destructive level building using PCG
+- **Procedural Generation Tools** for rapid and non-destructive worldbuilding using PCG
 - **Data driven Spore Effect Framework** which provides a simple yet elegant way to build and apply temporary special effects to the player (or other actors).
 - Iterated and developed **intutive and flexible designer tools** to streamline development and produce fun and exciting gameplay
+- **Rapidly Prototyped** new mechanics and visual effects
-- **Full controller support** for all UIs using the Common UI plugin
-- Integrated and customized a marketplace dialogue plugin
+- **Full controller support** for all UIs using the Common UI plugin and integrated and customized a data driven dialogue system

-## Other Contributions
-- **I designed all the game's core mechanics**, usually presenting them to the the team through rapid prototypes
-- **Teaching and onboarding** team members in Unreal Engine
+- **Teaching and onboarding** designers and artists in Unreal Engine and the tools and workflows specific to the project.

 [**TODO: desert generation details**]: #